 One such attempt to empirically scrutinise the effectiveness of microcredit was conducted by the World Bank, in partnership with the Bangladesh Institute of Development Studies (BIDS).
 From 1991 to 1992, these two organisations carried out large-scale household survey on microcredit.
 The survey covered 1,798 households randomly chosen from over eighty villages in Bangladesh; some with access to micro-credit and some villages with no such credit institutions available.

-From these World Bank survey results, the Grameen Bank in Bangladesh extracted one of its most widely articulated statistic: that the average household income of Grameen Bank members is about twice as high than the target group in the control village, and 25% higher than the target group non-members in Grameen Bank villages (from Chemin, 2008: 463).
+From these above mentioned World Bank survey results, the Grameen Bank in Bangladesh extracted one of its most widely articulated statistic: that the average household income of Grameen Bank members is about twice as high as the target group in the control village, and 25% higher than the target group non-members in Grameen Bank villages (from Chemin, 2008: 463).

 This seems like an impressive figure, which adds substance to the theoretical argument that microcredit can increase income and help borrowers escape the cycle of poverty in the developing world.
 However, these large figures do not truly tell us if microcredit works.
 While the findings follow a sound theoretical rationale and intuitively make sense, they do not address the practical problems of their research design.
 It is very likely that there is a systematic difference between the people who volunteer to become members of the Grameen bank and the non-member individuals who choose not to opt in.

-The self-selection bias: are people who chose loans qualitatively different to those who did not?
+The self-selection bias: are people who choose loans qualitatively different to those who do not?